a-b-street/abstreet/docs/articles/map/article.md

 The map conversion process outlined above takes a few minutes, so reusing this process directly to compute a map with edits wouldn't work at all for real gameplay.
-Instead, he process for applying edits is incremental:
+Instead, the process for applying edits is incremental:

 - Figure out the actual diff between edits and the current map
   - This is necessary for correctness, but also speeds up a sequence of edits